Stress and Your Vision

 Wet macular degeneration is associated with inflammation and so there is a likely connection between stress and wet AMD.
 Researchers at Ohio State University have begun an NIH-sponsored study to determine whether or not the connection is causative.4

 One of the contributing causes of cataracts is over-consumption of alcohol.
 More than one alcoholic drink a day doubles the risk of developing cataracts.
 While the causal relationship is indirect, it is true that stress due to any number of psychological reasons can cause alcoholism.
 Chronic physical stress due to injury, dental pain, or stress-related restricted movement of the head and neck also increases the risk of cataracts.
 As discussed above the experience of feeling stressed limits the amount of oxygen we can take in which in turn starves the cells of the body, including the eyes, of oxygen.

 - Central Serous Choroidopathy

 Central Serous Choiroidopathy (CSC) has a clear tie to stress.
-Most patients with CSC are young men with agressive "type A" personalities, and their experience of feeling stressed, under pressure and overwhelmed is an important risk factor.
+Most patients with CSC are young men with aggressive "type A" personalities, and their experience of feeling stressed, under pressure and overwhelmed is an important risk factor.
 These "type A" personalities often also experience hypertension, lowered immunity and sleeping problems, all of which are associated with the body's inability to cope with stress.5

 - Macular Edema